best in class

 Handle length: 3.7-inches | Weight: 2.2 ounces | Head type: Screw-off blade mechanism | Open comb

-While all of the safety razors we’ve listed thus far are closed comb, if you’re looking for an open-comb style — which some insist provide the closest shave possible — the Muhle R41 is widely regarded as one of the best available.
-Solomon cautions, however, that this razor is “known to be a very aggressive shave, so it’s best for experts who know what they’re doing.”
+While all of the safety razors I’ve listed thus far are closed comb, if you’re looking for an open-comb style — which sources have told me provides the closest shave possible — the Muhle R41 is one of the best available.
+“I don’t recommend this razor to beginners, though.
+It’s known to be a very aggressive shave,” Solomon tells me, so it’s best for experts who know what they’re doing.”
 Its 3.7-inch handle is consistent with the other long-handle razors on the list, and it’s on the lighter end, weighing in at just over two ounces.

 Some Strategist-approved aftershaves to try, too